-Bang Bao Beach (Klong Kloi) – Hat Sai Noi
+Hat Sai Noi

-Bang Bao Beach (Klong Kloi) – Walking along The Beach
+Walking along The Beach

 If you keep walking, you reach a weir and in the distance, another group of buildings is clearly visible.
 This is Koh Chang Boat Chalets, a huge resort which has undergone many name changes and re-inventions over the years but resolutely remains deserted.

 The Unfinished Road

-You can take the road here in Bang Bao Beach and explore, but it is severely degraded in parts and ultimately, it too comes to a dead-end in the form of another broken bridge.
-If you clamber over to the other side, you can continue on foot but ultimately the jungle has taken over and it becomes impenetrable.
+Here in Bang Bao Beach, you can take the road and explore.
+Chai’s Tea Garden (currently closed), unique refreshments and camping, is tucked away a couple of kilometres in but the route is severely degraded and it comes to a dead-end in the form of a broken bridge.
+If you clamber over to the other side, you can continue on foot but after a few hundred metres, the jungle has taken over and it soon enough becomes impenetrable.

 You can follow the other end from Salak Phet by heading to Wai Chek Beach, but once there, that route too stops abruptly at its own collapsed bridge.
 It is now possible to cross the dried up river bed and keep going till the ever narrowing road runs out and then on foot continue down the path till you hit the dead-end at the rock slope.
 From here, you are just a few tantalising kilometres from the Bang Bao Beach end, but unfortunately, the two do not meet.

 In early 2018, the Army Prime Minister gave the latest go-ahead for funding to complete the project.
 The locals, perhaps better versed in such matters, are still not holding their breath on construction starting anytime and as of mid 2022, nothing has yet happened – though, of course, the pandemic has hardly helped.